invertase/react-native-firebase-docs/docs/crashlytics/android.md

 First ensure you have followed the [initial setup guide](version /installation/initial-setup).

+>!
+If you're migrating from Fabric ensure you **remove the `fabric.properties` file** from your android project - if you do not do this you will not recieve crash reports on the Firebase console.

 ## Add the dependency

 Add the Firebase Crashlytics dependency to `android/app/build.gradle`: